Tramezzini NYC: History

 Tramezzini NYC was founded and managed by two Italian brothers, Filippo Paccagnella and Massimiliano Paccagnella, who thought of the idea in 2015.
 Prior to starting Tramezzini NYC, Filippo Paccagnella was an architect and designer.
 Both grew up in Pianiga, a small village in Veneto, Italy.

 In 2016, Tramezzini NYC debuted as a vendor at Smorgasburg, a popular street food fair with multiple locations in New York and Brooklyn.
 They became known for importing authentic bread and ingredients from Veneto, Italy.

-Davide Pedon joined the owners as honorary co-founder in 2017, and they opened the first Tramezzini shop in USA In May 2019, Tramezzini NYC was invited to the NYC Food Fair in Osaka where they introduced Venetian sandwiches for the first time in Japan.
+Davide Pedon joined the owners as honorary co-founder in 2017, and they opened the first Tramezzini shop in the US In May 2019, Tramezzini NYC was invited to the NYC Food Fair in Osaka, where they introduced Venetian sandwiches in Japan.

 Tramezzini NYC appeared on "Fork Yeah" by Thrillist in the episode "Meet the Tramezzino" in July 2019. and Wednesday, Feb.
-3 2021 in the New York Times thanks to the idea of the "party box".
+3 2021 in The New York Times thanks to the idea of the "party box".